 Beauty is only so good, spindles must be functional and perform the task at hand.
 Each of our whorls is turned 4 different times on the lathe and is unique in design.
 Most are rim weighted for longer spin times.
 As an example, if the top is flat or rounded down, then the bottom is hollowed.
 We put 4 notches in each whorl so the spinner has the flexibility to bring their fiber to the hook in the manner that suits them.
 Each of our hooks is hand formed into the “shepherd hook” shape.
 We even take the time to grind off the burr from the tip of the stainless steel wire.
 Hooks are tweaked into position and verified to be concentric with the centerline of the shaft by spinning on the lathe at about 2000 rpm.
 This ensures smooth spinning.
 The shafts are turned twice on the lathe, include a detail at the bottom for a half hitch and the length is determined using a mathematical formula based on the diameter and weight of the whorl.
 The diameter of the shaft enables high rpms for those that like to spin fast.

 I make spindles in batches.
 They are sorted by weight: Mini are .5-1 oz, Standard are 1-1.5 oz and Maxi are 1.5+ oz.
-Orders are filled by weight, whorl shape and whorl woods so your customers have a wonderful variety of spindles to choose from.
+Wholesale orders are filled by weight, whorl shape and whorl woods so your customers have a wonderful variety of spindles to choose from.
 If you want to be able to offer great spindles to your customers, please contact me and I’ll be glad to discuss an optimum order with you.
 You will find I am easy to work with and try to be as flexible as possible to meet the needs of your business.
+If you are a spinner looking to purchase a spindle directly for us, visit our on-line shop tcspindle.com.

 I look forward to hearing from you!